Afghanistan War Cost, Timeline and Economic Impact

 Cost of the Afghanistan War to Veterans

-The real cost of the Afghanistan War is more than the $1.06 trillion added to the debt.
-First, and most important, is the cost borne by the 2,350 U.S. troops who died, the 20,092 who suffered injuries, and their families who have to live with their injuries.
+The real cost of the Afghanistan War is more than the $1.07 trillion added to the debt.
+First, and most important, is the cost borne by the 2,350 U.S. troops who died, the 20,092 who suffered injuries, and their families who have to live with the consequences.

 Improvements in battlefield medicine meant that more than 90 percent of soldiers wounded in Afghanistan survived.
 That's better than the Vietnam War's 86.5 percent track record.
 Unfortunately, that also means these veterans and their families now must live with the effects of permanent and grave damage.
 More than 320,000 soldiers from Afghanistan and Iraq have traumatic brain injury that causes disorientation and confusion.
 Of those, 8,237 suffered severe or invasive brain injury.
 In addition, 1,645 soldiers lost all or part of a limb.
 More than 138,000 have post-traumatic stress disorder.
 They experience flashbacks, hypervigilance, and difficulty sleeping.